-To help managers and business owners calm down an angry customer, we asked customer service professionals to share their best success stories and tips.
-From focusing on tone to structuring customer support responses, there are several effective customer service strategies to help turn a negative into a positive.
+To help managers and business owners calm down an angry customer, we asked customer service professionals to share their best success stories and tips about what to say to angry customers.
+From focusing on tone to structuring customer support responses, there are several effective calm customer service strategies to help turn a negative into a positive.

 Need to know how to deal with angry customers?

 Here are 11 tactics for calming down an angry customer.

 Back in my days as a Retail Manager, I had a Mentor that taught me the 3A’s model for working with upset customers.
 The three A’s are acknowledge, align and answer.